Textile and Quilt Art Forum

 Embroiderer and Quilt Artist

 Jacqueline is an artistic and talented embroiderer and textile artist from New York City.
 She creates amazing work through the art of embroidery.
-She is currently involved in making flexagons that are used for dementia patients.
+She is currently making flexagons for dementia patients.
 These are truly remarkable pieces of work that simply boggle the mind.
+To register for this workshop, please contact Jackie at: birdingquilter@gmail.com.

 ––––––––––––––––––––––––––––––